 To use SSH to connect

-- 1. In a command line shell, change directories to the location of the private key file that you created when you launched the instance. - 2.
-Use the chmod command to make sure your private key file isn't publicly viewable.
-For example, if your file were GSG_Keypair.pem, you would enter:
+1. On your Linux computer, use the chmod command to make sure your private key file isn't publicly viewable.
+For example, if your file were GSG_Keypair.pem, you would enter the following:

 '''

 chmod 400 GSG_Keypair.pem

 '''